Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 ```

 :::warning
 Once migrated into the DDoL, migrating the in-scene placed `NetworkObject` back into a different scene after it has already been spawned will cause soft synchronization errors with late joining clients.
 Once in the DDoL it should stay in the DDoL.
-This is only for scene switching, if you aren't using scene switching then it is recommended to use an additively loaded scene and keep that scene loaded for as long as you wish to persist the in-scene placed `NetworkObject`(s) being used for state management purposes.
+This is only for scene switching, if you aren't using scene switching then it's recommended to use an additively loaded scene and keep that scene loaded for as long as you wish to persist the in-scene placed `NetworkObject`(s) being used for state management purposes.
 :::

 ### Complex In-Scene NetworkObjects: